brianjonesbrianjones/capstone-aws/README.md

 # Capstone 2

-This project demonstrates the use of git, CloudFormation and Docker in the deployment of
+This project demonstrates the use of git, CloudFormation and Docker in the deployment of a static website.

 ## Project Workflow